When Motherhood Feels Overwhelming

 “Posts from new moms on Facebook and elsewhere tend to show only the successes, and that can add to the burdens,” she said.
 “This group shares experiences, both good and bad, and it can be an understanding place for any woman facing that overwhelmed feeling that can come to all new moms.”

 The group meets at Avera Medical Group 69th and Cliff in Sioux Falls.
-You can call 605-322-3300 for more information about the group.
+You can call 605-322-4079 for more information about its schedule or upcoming programs.